Doctor insights on:

 Loss of vision reflects the inability to perceive images.
 Such a phenotype can be due to occlusive or barriers to light (e.g. cataracts) through retinal alterations (e.g. wet macular degeneration) to optic nerve lesions (e.g. from a pituitary adenoma) to central nervous system ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Sudden temporary vision loss

-- Partial loss of vision in one eye temporary
+- Loss of peripheral vision temporary

 - Sudden temporary tunnel vision dizziness

 - Temporary vision loss in left eye

 - Temporary loss of vision in right eye